 I set alarms for important dates a day ahead as well as the day of in case I need to grab a present or make other event-oriented plans.

 I’m a “hard copy” person, and benefit greatly from a daily journal that includes future to-dos, projects, lists, goals, and everything I need in one place.
-It’s called Bullet Journaling (http://bulletjournal.com/).
-You can tweak that system to whatever you need for YOUR life, or make up your own style…get as creative or utilitarian with your journal as you’d like.
-(BTW, everyone I know who has tried the Bullet Journal system likes it.)
-Get all those little post-its and slips of paper off your cupboard door and out of your purse and into one little book.
-Getting to-do’s and appointments OUT OF YOUR HEAD and into your phone or in a book means you’ll have more brain space for happy, creative, fun, problem-solving, superhero stuff!
+It’s called Bullet Journaling (http://bulletjournal.com/), though my version is more lie “BB” journaling, as it is a bare-bones version.
+You can tweak the system to whatever you need for YOUR life, or make up your own style…get as creative or utilitarian with your journal as you’d like.
+Everyone I know who has tried the system likes it.)
+Get all those little post-its and slips of paper off your cupboard door, out of your purse, and into one little book.
+Getting to-do’s and appointments OUT OF YOUR HEAD and into your phone or in a book means you’ll have more brain space for happy, creative, problem-solving, superhero stuff!

 Seriously, we all have too many clothes.
 JohnnyV and I occasionally take everything out of the closet, throw it on the bed, and do a “slash and burn”.
 If it doesn’t fit or can’t be altered, then out it goes (donated or sold).
 Stained: out.
 Beyond repair: out.
 We do keep a few sentimental items, but there is a limit.
 How many destination t-shirts are in your closet that your rarely, if ever, wear?
 If you just can’t part with them, have a blanket or quilt made.
 (I’ve made a few out of t-shirts, and even made a king size quilt out of my Hawaiian shirts!)